GadgetAngel/GA-Voron-Documentation/community/electronics/GadgetAngel/tri_spiderv10_spi_wiring.md

     2. - [ ] connect to EXP1 & EXP2
 * if using USB to communicate with Pi:
     1. - [ ] Connect USB Cable to the Spider board, but do not connect it yet to your Raspberry Pi
-* if using UART (3-wire communication) with Pi:
+* if using UART (3-wire serial communication) with Pi:
     1. - [ ] [complete the steps for setting up UART serial communications with the Raspberry Pi](https://github.com/FYSETC/FYSETC-SPIDER/blob/main/firmware/Klipper/Connect%20RPI%20uart.md){:target="_blank" rel="noopener"}
-    2. - [ ] Connect UART cable to the Spider board, but do not connect it yet to your Raspberry Pi
+    2. - [ ] Connect UART serial cable to the Spider board, but do not connect it yet to your Raspberry Pi

 ## MCU Wiring Diagram for SPI Mode